miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 ***bookmarklet*** (JavaScript bookmark), to its most recent rendition as just a bunch of **Juptyer Notebooks**.

+## Pipulate Brings Back The Do-It-All Spirit Of Old Web Development

 I thought Pipulate would remain just a bunch of Jupyter Notebooks forever because I was so done with web development.
 The specialization and lifetime of dedication you need to commit just to use the popular modern tools is totally